 Which alcohols does HighDroxy use?

-Ethanol is also used in one of our products, of course in the undenatured variant: IN:FUSE contains significantly less than 1% of it - and for good reasons.
-Because the multilamellar liposomes in IN:FUSE would not be possible without alcohol.
-They are explicitly barrier-repairing, caring and the best proof of this: the dose and the concrete intended use are decisive.
+It is contained in the product IN:FUSE at a proportion of well below 1% - and for good reasons: The multilamellar liposomes in IN:FUSE would not be producible without alcohol.
+They are explicitly barrier-repairing, caring and the best proof for this: The dosage and the specific application are decisive.